RafaFT/100-days-of-code/r1-log.md

 * Did a couple of HackerRank and LeetCode exercises
 * Studied a bit of JavaScript conditionals (going to finish a module a day from the course, during the week)

+### R1D86 - 2019/09/22

+* Today I visited my grandfather in the hospital, so I did not have access to my laptop, but I read the first two chapters from the [Grokking Algorithms](https://www.amazon.com.br/s?k=grokking+algorithms).
+Re-implemented a binary search algorithm and learned the concepts (and differences) of array and linked list